Greene retires 20 straight in rain-shortened win for Reds

 The second overall pick in the 2017 draft, Greene (3-7) yielded a bunt single down the third base line by Daulton Varsho to begin the game.
 Varsho was caught stealing to complete a double play after Josh Varsho struck out.

+Greene pitched 7 1/3 hitless innings on May 15 but was removed after 103 pitches and the Reds lost 1-0.
+This time, he needed only 87 pitches to get through seven innings.

+”I kept it real simple,” Greene said. ”Some of my past starts, I tried to do a little too much on a pitch.
+Tonight I just said, `Here it is.’
+The pitches seemed to be where they needed to be.
+I throw too hard for them to have a comfortable at-bat.”

-The hard-throwing rookie finished with eight strikeouts and no walks in seven innings.
-He threw 87 pitches in the first one-hit complete game for the Reds since Luis Castillo pitched one at St. Louis on Sept.
+The touted rookie finished with eight strikeouts and no walks in the first one-hit complete game for the Reds since Luis Castillo pitched one at St. Louis on Sept.
 11, 2020.

+”He was at the top of the zone and we got into a little bit of a wrestling match up there,” Diamondbacks manager Torey Lovullo said. ”You have to cheat to catch that velocity.
+He made good adjustments and was burying some breaking balls down in the zone.
+You have to tip your cap.”

 The last complete-game shutout of fewer than nine innings for a Reds pitcher was by Trevor Bauer in a scheduled seven-inning game on Aug.
 19, 2020, at Kansas City.